Updated, June 2025

 What are the similarities and differences between GDPR and the data protection regulations enacted in some Asian states?
-We look at the situation in Singapore, Japan and APEC.
+We’ll take a look at the situation in Singapore, Japan and APEC.

 Data is a global concern.
-When an individual in Tokyo can have their data processed in Dusseldorf by a company incorporated in Austin, knowing which data protection laws affect – and how – becomes critical to global trade.
+When an individual in Tokyo can have their data processed in Düsseldorf by a company incorporated in Austin, understanding which data protection laws apply and how they impact global trade becomes crucial.

 Across Asia, several countries and states have enacted their own legislation to safeguard personal data.

-In this post, we explore Asia’s data protection laws – Japan, Singapore and APEC, the Asia-Pacific Economic Cooperation forum, ask what similarities are shared with the EU’s General Data Protection Regulation (GDPR), and explore how they differ.
+In this post, we explore Asia’s data protection laws – Japan, Singapore and APEC, the Asia-Pacific Economic Cooperation forum- and ask what similarities are shared with the EU’s General Data Protection Regulation (GDPR), and explore how they differ.

 APEC CBPR is a framework established by the APEC to facilitate the cross-border flow of personal data among member economies while ensuring privacy protection.